 We conduct our business in China through our subsidiaries.
-Our ability to make distributions or other payments to our shareholders depends on payments primarily from Renesola (Zhejiang) PV Power Co., Ltd. ("Renesola PV Power").
+Our ability to make distributions or other payments to our shareholders depends on payments primarily from ReneSola (Zhejiang) PV Power Co., Ltd. ("ReneSola PV Power").
 The payment of dividends by entities organized in China is subject to limitations.
 Regulations in the PRC currently permit payment of dividends only out of accumulated profits as determined in accordance with accounting standards and regulations in China.
 However, subsequent to January 1, 2008, there had been no such dividend distribution to us since such earnings will permanently be used to reinvest to the PRC entities.
-Pursuant to the Foreign Investment Law of the People's Republic of China and the Company Law of the People's Republic of China, Renesola PV Power is also required to set aside at least 10% of its after-tax profit, if any, to fund certain statutory reserve funds until the accumulative amount of such reserves reaches 50% of its registered capital.
+Pursuant to the Foreign Investment Law of the People's Republic of China, ReneSola PV Power is also required to set aside at least 10% of its after-tax profit, if any, to fund certain statutory reserve funds until the accumulative amount of such reserves reaches 50% of its registered capital.
 These reserves are not distributable as cash dividends.
-Renesola PV Power is also required to allocate a portion of its after-tax profits, as determined by its board of directors, to its discretion accumulation reserves, which may not be distributed to equity owners.
-In addition, when Renesola (Zhejiang) PV Power Co., Ltd. incurs debt on its own behalf, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to us.
+ReneSola PV Power is also required to allocate a portion of its after-tax profits, as determined by its board of directors, to its discretion accumulation reserves, which may not be distributed to equity owners.
+In addition, when ReneSola PV Power incurs debt on its own behalf, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to us.